- To change the Taskbar size on Windows 11, create a “TaskbarSi” DWORD in the “Advanced” Registry key.

-Although the taskbar has a similar design to the one available on Windows 10, the new version (currently) lacks some essential features, including the ability to change the taskbar size.
-However, it’s been discovered (via @thebookisclosed) that it’s possible to modify the Registry to change the size to small, medium, or large.
+Although the Taskbar on Windows 11 has a similar design to the one available on Windows 10, the new version lacks some essential features, including the ability to change the Taskbar size.
+However, it’s been discovered (via @thebookisclosed) that it’s possible to modify the Registry to change the size of the interface to small, medium, or large.

 Open Start on Windows 11.

-Search for regedit and click the top result to open the app.
+Search for regedit and click the top result to open the Registry Editor.

 Browse the following path: